White House signals willingness to consider executive action on student debt cancellation

 “This pandemic has made it all but impossible to ignore that we can and we must take bold action to address the inequities and disparities in our country,” Pressley said Thursday.
 “Canceling student debt by executive action is one of the most effective ways that we can provide sweeping relief to millions of families, help reduce the racial wealth gap and begin to build the groundwork for an equitable, just, long-term recovery.”

-Pressley spearheaded the original resolution in December, but Democrats have been fighting for student debt cancellation to blunt the economic impact of pandemic since March.
+Pressley spearheaded the original resolution in December, but Democrats have been fighting for student debt cancellation to blunt the economic impact of the pandemic since March.
 The election of Biden, who campaigned on education loan forgiveness, gave liberal lawmakers and advocates hope for a path forward.